 - Chocolate shavings

-Cut the avocados in half and remove the pits.
+- Cut the avocados in half and remove the pits.
 Scoop the avocado flesh into a high-powered blender or a food processor.
-Add the 1/4 cup cocoa powder, ¼ cup coconut milk, the soaked medjool dates, 3 tbsp maple syrup, 3 tbsp espresso, ½ tsp vanilla extract, ¼ tsp cinnamon, and 1/8 tsp salt and process until there are no visible pieces of avocado or dates.
+Add the ¼ cup cocoa powder, ¼ cup coconut milk, the soaked medjool dates, 3 tablespoon maple syrup, 3 tablespoon espresso, ½ teaspoon vanilla extract, ¼ teaspoon cinnamon, and ⅛ teaspoon salt and process until there are no visible pieces of avocado or dates.
 It should be whipped to a thick and creamy texture.

 - Top with your favorite topping if desired.